FINRA Entitlement Program Frequently Asked Questions

 Both your SAA and Chief Compliance Officer (or, for IA-firms, the Additional Regulatory Contact) will receive the following emails:

-- Reminder email - If certification is not completed 10 days prior to due date.
+- Reminder email - If certification is not completed as of 10 business days prior to due date.

 - Past Due email - If certification is not completed by the deadline.